System identification for passive linear quantum systems: Introduction

-In this paper, we focus on the class of \emph{ passive linear quantum system} which have been extensively studied in recent years \cite{Gough2008,James2008,Nurdin2010,Petersen2011,Yamamoto2012}, and can be used to describe or approximate a large number of physical systems \cite{WisemanBook}.
+In this paper, we focus on the class of \emph{passive linear quantum system} \cite{Gough2008,Nurdin2010,Petersen2011,WisemanBook}, which serves as a device for several applications in quantum information technology, such as entanglement generation \cite{Parkins,Ficek2009,Krauter,Muschik,Yamamoto2012}, quantum memory \cite{Gorshkov,Simon,Majer,Hush,He2009,Yamamoto2014}, and linear quantum computing \cite{KLM}.
+Analyzing this important class of systems provides the foundation for the general case, but it has a clear interest in its own right in the context of estimation, as described later in this section.
 The system consists of a number of quantum variables (e.g. the electromagnetic field inside an optical cavity), and is coupled with the quantum stochastic input consisting of non-commuting noise processes (e.g. a laser impinging onto the cavity mirror).
 As a result of the quantum mechanical interaction between system and input, the latter is transformed into an output quantum signal which can be measured to produce a classical stochastic measurement process.
-In this context, we address the problem of identifying the linear system by appropriately choosing the state of its input and performing measurements on the output (see Figure \ref{Sys ID setup}).
+In this context, we address the problem of identifying the linear system by appropriately choosing the state of its input and performing measurements on the output (see Fig.~\ref{Sys ID setup}).

-In this ``time-dependent input'' scenario we characterize the equivalence class of systems with the same input-output relation (transfer function), find a canonical parametrization of the space of equivalence classes in terms of physical parameters, and investigate special parametric models in which the system is fully identifiable.
-These results are the first steps of an ongoing project aimed at designing statistically and computationally efficient input states, output measurements, and estimators, as well as characterising the class of equivalent systems in the ``stationary input'' scenario, which involves the analysis of the power spectrum.
-Although our investigations are guided and motivated by classical results going back to \cite{Anderson1969,Glover1974,Grewal1976}, the quantum setting imposes specific constraints and the goal is to identify quantum features related with e.g. unitarity, entanglement and uncertainty principles.
+In contrast to the classical case, a systematic methodology for linear quantum system identification has not yet been developed.
+Our aim is to fill this gap by investigating the following questions.
+(1) {\it Identifiability}: which system parameters can be in principle identified?
+(2) {\it Identification method}: given sufficient input-output data, how can we actually reconstruct system parameters?
+(3) {\it Statistics}: how well can we estimate unknown parameters by preparing appropriate input states and performing measurements on the output?
+The key fact to solve these problems is that, for linear systems, the Laplace domain input and output fields are related by a simple linear transformation represented by the \emph{transfer function matrix}.